5 pets at RSPCA Essex who are looking for loving new homes

 Colour - Tan and Black

-If you want to adopt Tina you can view their full profile here.
+If you want to adopt Mila you can view their full profile here.

-Tina is a dog who is described as having a "spring in her step" and is now looking for her forever home.
+Mila is described as having a "playful spirit" who would bring "joy and boundless energy" into someone's life.

-She has come from a multiple-dog household so would likely thrive in a home with another dog, pending an introduction.
+She very much enjoys being out and about "dreaming of wide-open spaces where she can dart around to her heart's content".

 Gender - Male